yex33/ReSpaSol/README.md

 $ cd ReadMatrixMarket
 $ make
 ```
-This will create the library 'libloadmatrix.a' in the ReadMatrixMarket repository.
+This will create the library `libloadmatrix.a` in the ReadMatrixMarket repository.

 | Matrices |Links to download Matrix Market formats |
 | :--- | :--- |